 Based on the potential of this project to increase completion rates at decreased costs, Great Lakes provided an $800,000 grant to support an evaluation by SRI International, a nonprofit, independent research center with expertise in the community college sector.
 The evaluation is exploring the impact of OER degrees on both students and colleges.

-SRI’s second report, to be publicly released in autumn of 2018, focuses on the growth of OER availability and enrollment.
+SRI’s second report, released in September 2018, focuses on participants’ experiences and the growth of OER availability and enrollment.
 In 2017, grantees offered over 200 OER courses.
 Total student enrollment in OER courses grew from 3,404 in 2016 to 37,245 in 2017.
 SRI’s next report will cover the academic impacts and cost effectiveness of OER degrees.

 As the project continues, we hope to learn whether OER students are more likely to graduate, graduate with better grades, and graduate faster compared to students on the traditional textbook path.